A Cafe For Authors and Avid Readers

 “And I am with him.”

 “Alas, it’s my sad fate to relinquish you.
 Here is his letter.”
 He withdrew it from his breast pocket.
 “Now if you will direct me to the duke and duchess, I’ll extend my greetings while you read the contents.”

 “Percival, you’re a good friend of his.
 I thank you.
 I’ll be with you shortly.
 Just follow the conversations, and they’ll lead you to the grand drawing room.
 Gordon is with them.
 I’ll join you in a few minutes.”

 He turned to leave.

 “Percival,” she called out.
 “Thank you for this wondrous gift.
 I shan’t forget you.”

 “It’s my pleasure, Alicia.
 Thorn is my dearest friend.
 I know how much he loves you, and I’m happy to help him attain his goals.”
 He winked, and left.

 She ran into the library where she could read his letter in private.
 She carefully opened it and her heart lifted at its prose.

 You must read the book to find out what this letter said and how Alicia responds.

-Theodocia McLean endorses The Duke’s Magnificent Bastard by Sandra Masters.
+I, Theodocia McLean endorse The Duke’s Magnificent Bastard by Sandra Masters.
 One Night with a Duke, is promised for release in 2017.
-I purchased this book and reviewed it form a Kindle format.
-This review was completed on November 6, 2016.
+I purchased this book from Kindle and this review was completed on November 6, 2016.